sodadata/docs/soda-agent/deploy.md

 **Error:** `UnauthorizedOperation: You are not authorized to perform this operation.`

 This error indicates that your user profile is not authorized to create the cluster.
-Contact your AWS Administrator to request the approrpriate permissions.
+Contact your AWS Administrator to request the appropriate permissions.

 **Error:** `ResourceNotFoundException: No cluster found for name: soda-agent.`